Danieljacksonc33/Transcription-Application/README.md

 python transcribe_gui.py
 Use the interface to select your audio file, choose a save location, and transcribe.

+### Supported Files
 Supported audio formats
-.mp3
+- .mp3

-.wav
+- .wav

-.m4a
+- .m4a

-.flac
+- .flac

 and others supported by FFmpeg.

+### Output
 Output
-.srt subtitle file with time-coded captions.
+- .srt subtitle file with time-coded captions.

 File saved in the folder you specify, named after your audio file.